ooddle

 The Diet Is Not As Specific As Marketed

 True ketosis requires careful tracking.
-Most people doing what they call keto are eating low-carb, not in nutritional ketosis.
+Many people doing what they call keto are eating low-carb, not in nutritional ketosis.
 The benefits they attribute to keto often come from the obvious wins of any diet that cuts ultra-processed food: better sleep, more protein, fewer late-night snacks.
+Strip out those wins and the unique benefits of ketosis itself shrink.

 What Actually Works

-For most people, the wins they want from keto can be reached without the restriction.
+For many people, the wins they want from keto can be reached without the restriction.
 Stable energy.
 Less hunger.
 Modest weight loss.
 A clearer head.

-- Cut ultra-processed carbs first.
-The bread, chips, and sweet drinks are doing most of the damage.
+• Cut ultra-processed carbs first.
+The bread, chips, and sweet drinks are doing much of the damage.
 Whole grains, beans, and fruit rarely are.

 The Real Solution